hsaghir/hsaghir.github.io/src/content/posts/2026-05-02-under-specified-coding-agent.md

 A typical prompt covers (1) and part of (2).
 Layers (3) through (5)
 are almost never written down.
 The model fills them from training priors.
-On every dimension you did not constrain, the model tends to regress toward the average of its training corpus — and the average of public code is not a well-maintained codebase.
+On every dimension you did not constrain, the model tends to regress toward the average of its training corpus, and the average of public code is not a well-maintained codebase.

 ## The harness helps, but is not a fix